Davidyang117/paychains-program-library/docs/src/token.md

 ## Wallet Integration Guide
-This section describes how to integrate SPL Token support into an existing wallet supporting native SOL.
-It assumes a model whereby the user has a single system account as their **main wallet address** that they send and receive SOL from.
+This section describes how to integrate SPL Token support into an existing wallet supporting native PAY.
+It assumes a model whereby the user has a single system account as their **main wallet address** that they send and receive PAY from.

 Although all SPL Token accounts do have their own address on-chain, there's no